 Frozen dust mites don’t sound right.
 But that’s the path you could take to remove stubborn dust mites from your home.
-Not every fabric items could survive the vortex of a washing machine.
+Not every fabric item could survive the vortex of a washing machine.
 And you wouldn’t want to risk the stuffed toys of your child.

 This is where plastic bags and refrigerator make a good combination.
-Place the stuffed toys or other items into the plastic bags and sealed it tight before placing them in the refrigerator.
+Place the stuffed toys or other items into the plastic bags and sealed them tight before placing them in the refrigerator.
 Leaving them for 24 hours in the frozen kingdom of the refrigerator puts an end to the dust mites in them.